yazonnile/svelidation/readme.md

 Spy can observe types, global rules, specific rule of type.
 Spy can observe everything!
 Literally.
 Just create a global spy and every validation rule, every type, everything will be in its hands.

 You need to know one thing.
-Spy has god power, but it has to give this power to next spy.
-And there will always be **next** spy, even if its not a spy.
+Spy has god power, but it has to give this power to the next spy.
+And there will always be **next** spy, even if its not a spy, but rule.

 So, lets dive into examples